UmmItC/Blog/content/en/blog/Linux/Gnome/Gnome-customize-icon-and-cursor-theme.md

 ---
 author: "Arcsly"
-title: "Customizing Your GNOME Desktop: Installing Icon Themes"
+title: "Customizing Your GNOME Desktop: Installing Icon and cursor themes"
-description: "Personalize your GNOME desktop on Linux by installing icon themes.
+description: "Personalize your GNOME desktop on Linux by installing icon and cursor themes.
 Easily transform your desktop's appearance using the GNOME Tweaks tool."
 tags: ["GNOME", "Linux"]
 date: 2023-08-14T08:47:50+0800
 thumbnail: https://raw.githubusercontent.com/PapirusDevelopmentTeam/papirus-icon-theme/master/preview.png
+lastmod: 2023-09-11T02:25:55+0800
 ---

-# Customizing Your GNOME Desktop: Installing Icon Themes
+## Introduction

 Customizing your GNOME desktop environment is a great way to add a personal touch and make your Linux experience truly your own.
-One of the easiest and most visually impactful ways to do this is by installing icon themes.
-In this guide, we'll walk you through the process of installing an icon theme on your GNOME desktop using the GNOME Tweaks tool.
+One of the easiest and most visually impactful ways to do this is by installing icon and cursor themes.
+In this guide, we'll walk you through the process of installing an icon and cursor theme on your GNOME desktop using the GNOME Tweaks tool.

-## Why Install Icon Themes?
+### Why Install Icon Themes?

 Icon themes provide a quick and effective way to transform the look and feel of your GNOME desktop.
-By changing the icons used for applications, folders, and system elements, you can give your desktop a fresh and unique appearance that reflects your style.
+By changing the icons used for applications, folders, system elements and cursor themes, you can give your desktop a fresh and unique appearance that reflects your style.

-## Where is the Location Path?
+### Where is the Location Path?

 When you install icon themes, they are stored in specific directories on your system.
 Here are the paths where these themes are located:

 > **Note:** The global path applies changes system-wide for all users, while the local path affects only the current user.

-### Global Path
+#### Global Path

 The following is the directory where system-wide icon themes are stored: